zarr-developers/zarr-python/docs/migration.rst

 of significant breaking changes and pending deprecations.

-This page provides a guide highlighting the most notable changes to help you migrate your code from Zarr-Python 2.x to Zarr-Python 3.x.
+This page provides a guide highlighting the most notable changes to help you migrate your code from version 2 to version 3.

 Compatibility target
 --------------------

 Zarr-Python 3 represents a major refactor of the Zarr-Python codebase.
 Some of the goals motivating this refactor included:

-  - adding support for the V3 specification (alongside the V3 specification)
+  - adding support for the Zarr V3 specification (alongside the Zarr V2 specification)
   - cleaning up internal and user facing APIs
   - improving performance (particularly in high latency storage environments like cloud object store)

-Though these goals necessitated some breaking changes to the API (hence the major version update), we have tried to maintain backwards compatibility in the most widely used parts of the API including the `Array` and `Group` classes and the top-level API (e.g. `zarr.open_array` and `zarr.open_group`).
-It is worth noting that we significantly evolved the internal data model, moving away from a model that was tightly coupled to the v2 specification, and to a more generic representation of Zarr objects.
+These goals necessitated some breaking changes to the API (hence the major version update), but we have tried to maintain backwards compatibility in the most widely used parts of the API including the `Array` and `Group` classes and the top-level API (e.g. `zarr.open_array` and `zarr.open_group`).

 Getting ready for 3.0
 ---------------------